Currency exchange icon Currency Exchange Fee Comparison Calculator

 (1000 / 0.97) × (1 - 0.03) ≈ 1000.00 units of foreign currency.

-In this scenario, the cash option produces more foreign currency than the card option, so the calculator will report that cash provides more currency.
+In this currency exchange fee comparison example, the cash option produces more foreign currency than the card option, so the calculator will report that cash provides more currency.
 The exact numbers matter here.
 Even though the card rate is close to the cash rate, the 3% fee reduces the final amount enough to change the outcome.
 If the card fee were 0%, or if the card rate improved, the result could easily reverse.

-The comparison table below shows a few sample scenarios for a $1,000 starting amount.
-These examples are not recommendations; they simply illustrate how sensitive the result can be to small changes in rates and fees.
+The comparison table below shows a few sample currency exchange fee scenarios for a $1,000 starting amount.
+These examples are not recommendations; they simply show how sensitive the result can be to small changes in rate and fee assumptions.

 Cash Bureau 0.95 $15 1037.63